LucasEnard/formation-template-python/README.md

 It is to be noted that if you don't change the name of the file, the class or the path, if a component was registered you can modify it on VSCode without the need to register it again.
 Just don't forget to restart it in the management portal.

+## 5.4.
+The solution

+If at any point in the formation you feel lost, or need further guidance, the `solution` branche on github holds all the correction and a working [production](#6-productions).

 # 6. Productions

 A **production** is the base of all our work on Iris, it must be seen as the shell of our [framework](#2-framework) that will hold the **services**, **processes** and **operations**.<br>